The Dangers of Using a Free Email Service for your Business

 What Can We Take Away from the Yahoo Data Breach?

-This is one of the biggest breaches of privacy on such a large scale to date.
+It was one of the biggest breaches of privacy on such a large scale to date.
 With this event and other recent email security blunders, individuals and businesses should rethink large, corporate email hosting and the information they give on the web.

 Make Sure You: